 - Eating well will provide your baby with the right nutrients to develop as well as support your body.
 Growing a baby is a pretty big task and good quality, nutritious food can help your body cope.
 If you need help with your diet, seek the help of a qualified expert in pregnancy nutrition.
 BellyBelly’s article Nutrition in Pregnancy has plenty of tips too.

 - Exercise as often as you can.
 This doesn’t mean you need to run a marathon!
 But moving your body can improve your mood.
 Try pregnancy classes, a walk or even swimming.
 Being fit does have benefits for pregnancy and birth as well.

 10 Weeks Pregnant – Your Body

 Avoid processed grains like bread, biscuits, pasta and other wheat products that can bind you up and spike blood sugar levels.

-A high fibre diet — sourced from fresh fruit and vegetables, rather than inflammation-causing wheat and grain based cereals.
+A high fibre diet will also help your digestive system.
+Try eating fresh fruit and vegetables, rather than inflammation-causing wheat and grain based cereals.

 For tips on reducing wind, read our article gas during pregnancy.

 You might notice an increase in vaginal discharge which is largely thanks to pregnancy hormones increasing blood flow to your pelvis.